Skip to main content

 • Split <column> at the position <position> (calling the output columns <names>)

-• Split <column> by the delimiter <delimiter> (calling the output columns <names>)
+• Split <column> by the delimiter <delimiter> (into columns <names>)

 Parameters